 Portugal

 · Portugal will make their debut at the Volleyball Nations League.
-They won the 2018 Challenger Cup to qualify for the tournament, replacing Republic of Korea.
+They won the 2018 Challenger Cup to qualify for the tournament, replacing Republic of Korea.· At the 2017 World League, Portugal finished in 22th place.

 · Portugal's best result in the World League was a fifth place finish in 2005.